eltharynd/cCarbn/README.md

+# ⚠⚠⚠
+# This is severely outdated.. will update whenever i have time
+# ⚠⚠⚠

 # elthabot

 elthabot aims to be a powerful Twitch chatbot, Twitch API interface and Browser Source (for OBS or similar) generator.